 The competition offers a unique opportunity for graduate students from all disciplines, pushing them to consolidate their ideas and crystallize their research discoveries while communicating across disciplines within the university and to the broader public.
 Presenting in a 3MT® competition increases the capacity of graduate students to effectively explain their scholarly and creative activity in a clear and concise manner, and in a language appropriate to a general audience.

-Polytechnique hopes to repeat the exploit this year by sending its best presenter to challenge those from other participating Canadian universities at the finals held by the Association francophone pour le savoir (Acfas).
+Polytechnique hopes to repeat the feat this year by sending its best presenter to compete against those from other participating Canadian universities universities in the final, May 7, 2025, held by the Association francophone pour le savoir (Acfas) during the 92st Acfas Congress at École de technologie supérieure (ÉTS).

 Polytechnique is also taking part in the English-language Three-Minute Thesis (3MT) competition organized by the Canadian Association for Graduate Studies (CAGS).
 Therefore, there will be an internal competition in French and one in English at Polytechnique.

 La Direction des affaires académiques et de l'expérience étudiante (DAAEE) and the Association des étudiants des cycles supérieurs de Polytechnique (AÉCSP), Polytechnique’s graduate student association, are organizing the internal selection competition for Polytechnique students.
-The competition winners will be determined by a jury made up of members of Polytechnique’s faculty and Québec’s science media.
+The competition winners will be determined by a jury composed of Polytechnique’s faculty members and Québec’s science media.

 For any questions or to sign up: etudes.superieures@polymtl.ca